The sacrificial love of Jesus and the miraculous crucifix of Limpias

 since love comes from God.
 (1 John 4:7)

-John uses the word ἀγάπη (agape) for love; let us love one another with this agape sacrificial love of Jesus because this agape sacrificial love comes from God.
+John uses the word agape for love.
+This is the love that is our ideal: to love one another with this agape sacrificial love of Jesus because this agape sacrificial love comes from God.
 Then John says something very challenging.
 He says,

 Anyone who fails to love can never have known God